rogereo/rogereo.github.io/_posts/2024-05-29-ai-chess-system.markdown

 mathjax: false
 ---

 An AI chess system built using an open source chess engine called Stockfish.
-Hosted in Gradio.
+Hosted in Gradio